-"Lots of acceleration and quality comforts balance out a slightly mundane feel."
+"Lots of acceleration and a quality interior balance out the Audi RS5's slightly mundane feel."

 The Audi RS5 was launched in the 2010 to mark the 30th anniversary of the classic Audi Quattro, and honoured it well by adding more power and introducing a new level of technological innovation.
 Easily rivalling the likes of the Mercedes C63 AMG and BMW M3, the RS5 houses a massively powerful 4.2-litre V8, the same engine, in fact, as is used in the Audi R8 supercar.
 The four-wheel drive is managed by a seven-speed, semi-automatic gearbox that helps make it a very respectable road car that's very easy to drive, but always hints at what it can really do if you put your foot down.
 Based on the Audi A5 Coupe, the exterior dimensions have been beefed up, with mesh grilles being added to the front and larger wheels all round (with wider wheel arches to accommodate them).
 Inside, four passengers should be able to fit comfortably, while the interior is well constructed from high-quality materials and some model-specific touches designed to really make it stand out from the rest of the A5 range.
 The main caveat is that it's not quite as awesome to drive as Audi suggests.

 MPG, running costs & CO2 emissions